Higher Chern classes in Iwasawa theory: Introduction

 This suggests that the proper object for comparison with the analytic class $c_{2,\mathcal{Q}}^{\mr{an}}$ is no longer the second Chern class of the $\psi$-eigenspace of the unramified Iwasawa module $X$ but of the quotient of $d$th exterior powers

-Following the approach used when $d = 1$, it is natural to consider the difference between $Z_{\mc{Q}}$ and the analogous quotient in which every term is replaced by its reflexive hull, and we will do so in \cite{quartic}.
-Suppose that $d = 2$ and $\omega\psi^{-1}$ is locally nontrivial at primes over $p$.
-Using the Dold-Puppe derived $d$th exterior power of the complex $\mf{X} \to \mf{X}^{**}$ studied in Section \ref{s:strategy}, we can show that the analytic class $c_{2,\mc{Q}}^{\mr{an}}$ is a sum of second Chern classes arising from $(Z_{\mc{Q}})^{\psi}$ and $X^{ \omega\psi^{-1}}$.
-If $X^{\omega\psi^{-1}}$ has annihilator of height at least three, then this reduces to an equality $c_{2,\mc{Q}}^{\mr{an}} = c_2((Z_{\mc{Q}})^{\psi}_W)$ that can be derived for arbitrary $d$ from the results of this paper.
+Following the approach used when $d = 1$, it is natural to consider the difference between $Z_{\mc{Q}}$ and the analogous quotient in which every term is replaced by its reflexive hull.
+This is the approach taken in \cite{ExteriorPower}, where roughly speaking, we show that the analytic class $c_{2,\mc{Q}}^{\mr{an}}$ is a sum of second Chern classes arising from $Z_{\mc{Q}}^{\psi}$ and $X^{ \omega\psi^{-1}}$.
 We also provide a Galois-theoretic interpretation of $Z_{\mc{Q}}$ for $d = 2$ as a quotient of the second graded quotient in the lower central series of the Galois group of the maximal pro-$p$, unramified outside $p$ extension of $K$.

 We can also consider the case in which $E$ is imaginary quadratic but $p$ is inert, so that $\mf{X}$ is again of rank one but the product of corresponding inertia groups over the completions of $K$ at $p$ has rank two.
 Using Kobayashi's plus/minus Selmer conditions, Pollack and Rubin \cite[Section 4]{pollackrubin} define two rank one submodules $I^{+}$ and $I^{-}$ of $\mf{X}$ that play the role of $I_{\mf{p}}$ and $I_{\bar{\mf{p}}}$.
 Using the results in the present paper, one can get an analogue of (\ref{keyexseq}) with $\mc{L}_{\mf{p}}$ and $\mc{L}_{\bar{\mf{p}}}$ replaced by characteristic elements of $\mf{X}/I^+$ and $\mf{X}/I^-$.
 As a two-variable main conjecture in this setting is lacking, this does not directly yield a relation of the second Chern class with $L$-functions.